 Unfortunately, LFE is only responsible for the management and administration of this programme and as such has no active involvement with Club recruitment.

-If you wish to pursue a career within Professional Football you should write to the Academy staff at the Club you are interested in playing for stating at which level you are currently playing (i.e. Town, County, Schoolboy, local league etc).
+If you wish to pursue a career within Professional Football you should write to the Youth Team Coach or Reserve Team Manager at the Club you are interested in playing for stating at which level you are currently playing (i.e. Town, County, Schoolboy, local league etc).
 You may also wish to include a list of fixtures with your letter providing details of upcoming games in which you will be playing.

 However, you should bear in mind that it is generally more common for Clubs to contact youngsters that they wish to take on trial or sign than the other way round as all Clubs operate sophisticated scouting systems.